 - Limited SMS and MMS

 Vonage offers voice, video, and messaging on mobile and desktop apps.
 If you need to build custom workflows, like automating reminder texts, its APIs give you that flexibility.
-While its starter features aren’t super robust, it offers virtual receptionists on the basic plan.
+While its starter features aren’t super robust, it does offer virtual receptionists on the basic plan.

 That said, Vonage’s pricing structure is confusing, with add-ons for features like call recordings.
 The prices for these add-ons aren’t clearly advertised, so you’ll have to reach out to sales.
-Some CRM integrations, like Salesforce, also have undisclosed monthly fees in addition to your base subscription.
+Some CRM integrations also have undisclosed monthly fees in addition to the base subscription.

 These fees add up: